Coat of Arms and House Motto

 In 1978, Hill House became the home of N.C.
 Wyeth’s painting "An Apotheosis of Franklin."
 It was originally painted in 1925 for the Franklin Savings Bank in New York City; today it covers 480 square feet of the court’s south wall.
 The "Apotheosis" depicts the founder of the University of Pennsylvania, Benjamin Franklin, with nineteen other historic figures in front of Independence Hall in Philadelphia.

 Hill was originally designed to be a women’s dormitory.
-The drawbridge, moat, and spiked-fence motif outside was intended to keep men out.
+The drawbridge, moat, and spiked-fence motif outside were intended to keep men out.
 Today, Hill is co-ed and with almost 500 residents, it is one of Penn's largest college houses.

 Historically, Hill College House has been known for its diverse population, abundant facilities, active social environment, and close community.